 - 1.7.

-- 1.8.

-- 1.9.

-- land may inform habitat protection measures.

-Building on the Naut'Sa Mawt Accord, the Town will initiate the co-creation of a Reconciliation Framework that is consistent with UNDRIP, seeking guidance on topics and directions from Stz'uminus First Nation and other First Nations whose

-Make reconciliation a strategic priority within municipal processes by providing

-Continue working with Stz'uminus First Nation to understand and support their land interests within and adjacent to the Town boundaries.
-Place significant weight on input received by Stz'uminus First Nation regarding development proposals.

-Where feasible, pursue opportunities where unceded Town-owned land can be repatriated to Stz'uminus First Nation and other First Nations whose traditional territories encompass Ladysmith.
-Encourage other non-Indigenous public and private land owners to contribute to the reclamation of Indigenous jurisdiction over their

-Support First Nations' ability to organize and protect their rights.

-Provide learning and capacity building opportunities for Administration and Council to build awareness, understanding, and accountability for decolonization within Town policies, practices, projects, programs, and services.

-Work with School District 68 and Stz'uminus First Nation to host community dialogues and workshops to build awareness and understanding about the truth of our colonial history and the ongoing impacts on Indigenous people.

-Work with Stz'uminus First Nation and School District 68 to build and strengthen relationships between Indigenous and non-Indigenous community members through coordinated activities, gatherings and events.
+Provide learning and capacity building opportunities for Administration and Council to build awareness, understanding, and accountability for decolonization within Town policies, practices, projects, programs, and services. - 1.8.
+Work with School District 68 and Stz'uminus First Nation to host community dialogues and workshops to build awareness and understanding about the truth of our colonial history and the ongoing impacts on Indigenous people. - 1.9.
+Work with Stz'uminus First Nation and School District 68 to build and strengthen relationships between Indigenous and non-Indigenous community members through coordinated activities, gatherings and events. - 1.10.

-1.10.
 Create learning opportunities in which Indigenous knowledge helps inform planning decisions in Ladysmith.
-For example, traditional knowledge about the
+For example, traditional knowledge about the land may inform habitat protection measures.